OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/On World War I and Trust in Humans.md

 Just before WWI:

+- We lived through an abrupt shift from agriculture to industry: In the US, at the Civil War (1860), 80% of Americans were making food; by WWI, 55 years later, it was down to 20%.
+- Major nation-states formed up.
+- Railroads, then roads, criss-crossed the nation.
+"Peak horse" was around 1915.
-- The telegraph and photography both transformed journalism forever.
-Speed and impact of news.
+- The telegraph and photography transformed journalism forever, multiplying the speed and impact of news.
+Before photography, battle painters often made war seem quick and glamorous.
+Mathew Brady's photos of bloated corpses left at Antietam shocked the public.
-- Scramble for Africa ended with WWI, really messed up Africa after slavery's terrible effects.
+- The [Scramble for Africa](http://en.wikipedia.org/wiki/Scramble_for_Africa) which ended with WWI, really messed up Africa, compounding slavery's terrible effects.
 See especially King Leopold II of Belgium's awful Congo Free State.
-- Major shift from agriculture to industry
-- Major nation-states formed up
-- Roads and railroads.
-Peak horse.

 During and right after WWI: